 \subsection{Analysis of performance in the very long-term}

-The above experiment showed that MA-EDM$ei$ provides significant improvements in instances of size $500$ or larger.
 This second experiment seeks to establish new BKS and analyze whether MA-EDM$ei$ scales appropriately when considering larger computation quantities than those used in the previous experiment.
 Since the previous experiment involved optimizations lasting up to 8 days, it is not feasible to perform this new experiment using sequential executions.
 Instead, PMA-EDM$ei$ with 32 worker processes was used.
 One modification was made to the population size, consisting of establishing $N = 224$ in order for the population size to be a multiple of the number of workers.
 Figure~\ref{fig:pma-edmei_vs_ma-edmei} shows the boxplots obtained by PMA-EDM$ei$ when executed setting the stopping time between 6 hours and 26 hours for the 750 and 1000 size instances that were used in the previous experiment.
 Also shown are the results obtained by MA-EDM$ei$ at 192 hours.
 The results for the 300 and 500 size instances are shown in the Supplementary Material.
-Note that the computation hours used in the parallel cases range from $6 \times 32 = $192 to $26 \times 32 = $832 hours.
-As expected, the 6-hour parallel results were worse than the 192-hour sequential results due to the loss of performance inherent in the parallel models.
+Note that the computation hours used by PMA-EDM$ei$ range from $6 \times 32 = 192$ to $26 \times 32 = 832$ hours.
+As expected, the 6-hour parallel results were worse than the 192-hour sequential results due to the loss of performance inherent in parallel models.
 However, when using 10-hour runs, the median obtained by PMA-EDM$ei$ was higher than that of MA-EDM$ei$.
-Therefore, the acceleration is estimated to be between $\frac{192}{10} = 19.2$ and $\frac{192}{6} = 32$.
-When considering the mean value, the efficiency is equal to $\frac{25.6}{32} = $0.8, and therefore each hour of parallel execution is estimated to correspond to $25.6$ hours of sequential execution.
-Thus, this experiment simulates situations with current computing capabilities between 153 hours and 665 hours, i.e., practically one month of execution.
+Therefore, the speedup is estimated to be between $\frac{192}{10} = 19.2$ and $\frac{192}{6} = 32$.
+When considering the mean value, the efficiency is $\frac{25.6}{32} = 0.8$, and therefore each hour of parallel execution is estimated to correspond to $25.6$ hours of sequential execution.
+Thus, this experiment simulates situations with current computing capabilities between 153 hours and 665 hours, i.e., practically one month.